How the Financial Ombudsman Service Works

 1. Eligibility Check

-FOS checks your complaint falls within their jurisdiction and you've given the business a chance to resolve it.
+The FOS confirms your complaint falls within their jurisdiction and that you have given the business a chance to resolve it.

 2. Investigation

-An adjudicator reviews evidence from both sides and makes an initial assessment.
+An investigator (the FOS used to call them "adjudicators") reviews evidence from both sides and makes an initial assessment.

-The adjudicator issues their view.
+The investigator issues a view.
 Either party can accept or request an Ombudsman review.

 4. Final Decision